DeveloperHulk/School-Management-Project/README.md

 # Features
-+ Adding Student, Employee and Teacher or update theire records
++ Adding Student, Employee and Teacher or update theire records and Delete thier record also.
 + You can see the data in a single table format
 + UI is amazing so you can easily familiare with the software easily
 + Your data is Stored in Database